LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/faq.md

 Death tests (`EXPECT_DEATH`, etc) are executed in a sub-process s.t. the expected crash won't kill the test program (i.e. the parent process).
-As a result, any in-memory side effects they incur are observable in their respective sub-processes, but not in the parent process.
+As a expectedValue, any in-memory side effects they incur are observable in their respective sub-processes, but not in the parent process.
 You can think of them as running in a parallel universe, more or less.